DeepanshS/DeepanshS.github.io-src/content/authors/admin/_index.md

 # - Visitors
 ---

-I work on developing solid-state magnetic resonance methods for characterizing amorphous and crystalline materials.
-I also develop numerical libraries in C and python for simulating magnetic resonance spectrum of amorphous and crystalline materials.
+I work on developing/improving solid-state magnetic resonance methods for better characterization of amorphous and crystalline materials.
+I also develop numerical libraries in C and python for simulating, processing, and analyzing the multi-dimensional magnetic resonance spectrum of amorphous and crystalline materials using statistical learning, linear-inversions, and machine learning approaches.
-I am also involved in developing library tools for processing and analyzing the solid-state magnetic resonance spectrum of disordered and amorphous materials using linear-inversion and machine learning approaches.